 Mr. W.H.
-"Ham" Hudson, of Seneca, is Chair of the Commission.
-He was appointed in 2001 to represent Oconee County on the Commission.
+"Ham" Hudson, of Seneca, was appointed in 2001 to represent Oconee County on the Commission.
 He retired in 2003 as President and CEO of Oconee Memorial Hospital where he had served for 32 years.
 Upon his retirement, he was named President and CEO Emeritus.

 Mr. Hudson is a former board member and chair of Palmetto Hospital Trust Services, Ltd., the South Carolina Hospital Association, and a former South Carolina delegate to the American Hospital Association.
 He received the S.C.
 Hospital Association's Merit Award in 1983, the Association's Distinguished Service Award in 1992, and the PHTS Lifetime Achievement Award in 2003.
 He is a Life Fellow of The American College of Healthcare Executives, and a member of Seneca Baptist Church.
 He holds a B.A. in Business and Sociology from Limestone College and a Certificate in Hospital Administration from Charlotte Memorial Hospital in North Carolina.

 Upon his retirement in 2003, he was inducted into The Order of the Palmetto, the highest civilian honor in the state of South Carolina.

 Mr. Leon "Butch" Harris, of Anderson, is Chair of the Commission.
 He was appointed to the Commission in 2008 to represent Anderson County.
 His appointment is through April 2014.
 He currently serves as chair of the finance committee and member of the building committee.